engineerbaz/sanog40-kubernetes-networking/lab.md

 Let's explore the operation of a basic service.
 To begin create a set of three pods running the httpd web server:

 `
-kubectl create deployment website --replicas=3 --image=httpd
+kubectl create deployment websanog --replicas=4 --image=httpd
 `

 Display the Deployment and the pods it created: